Mountain House 2- Highlands NC, Timber Frame Design

 The construction has continued on this ambitious timber frame luxury residence, as you can see in these latest photos.
 The front entry- porte-cochere is coming along nicely.

-On this mountain house, we provided the timber frame design, luxury home architecture, post and beam design, and conventional stick frame architecture.
 This is a timber frame design dream come true for the newlywed homeowners, on one of the very best sites in the entire Highlands Cove community, and to our knowledge, the highest.
 The views are breathtaking, going all the way into South Carolina on a clear day.

 (C)Copyright 2009 Rand Soellner, All Rights Reserved Worldwide.
 License is hereby granted to all parties who wish to link to this page from their website with the anchor text: timber frame design.
 Construction photos courtesy of Koenig Homebuilders.

-have ever visited!), the best master closets, the best Master Mountain Spa Bathroom (you have never seen a bathroom like this!), the best Master Bedroom, a Sleeping Porch off the Master Suite, an Outdoor Living Room, complete with massive fireplace, outdoor spa with hot tub, personal Office for 2 with partners’ desk, Sewing/Laundry room, spacious garage, accommodating guest suites with their own dedicated bathrooms, mountain house powder room (the vanity counter is an 18″ thick timber beam that spans from one wall to the other!), Upstairs Loft and additional guest room and Bunk Room for the visiting kiddies (also with their own bathroom), and family Gym.
+have ever visited!), the best master closets, the best Master Mountain Spa Bathroom (you have never seen a bathroom like this!), the best Master Bedroom, a Sleeping Porch off the Master Suite, an Outdoor Living Room, complete with a massive fireplace, outdoor spa with hot tub, personal Office for 2 with partners’ desk, Sewing/Laundry room, spacious garage, accommodating guest suites with their own dedicated bathrooms, mountain house powder room (the vanity counter is an 18″ thick timber beam that spans from one wall to the other!), Upstairs Loft and additional guest room and Bunk Room for the visiting kiddies (also with their own bathroom), and a family Gym.
 Wow!

 We have added some more recent photos here, as compared with the previous earlier construction shots.

-Nationwide Architects Provided Timber Frame Design in Highlands Cove on this Mountain House
+in Highlands Cove on this Mountain House

 We’ll come back to this timber frame design and this mountain house from time to time to update the photos as the builder makes progress.
 Post and beam architects selected exterior materials with lots of native rock on towers, random board and batten and sawmill wall siding, cedar wall shingles, and faux slate roofing tiles.